kubernetes/kubernetes/docs/proposals/sysctl.md

 In Kubernetes we want to allow to set these parameters within a pod specification in order to enable the use of the platform for those applications.

-In docker version 1.11.1 it is possible to change kernel parameters inside privileged containers.
+With Docker version 1.11.1 it is possible to change kernel parameters inside privileged containers.
-However, the process is purely manual and the changes are applied across all containers affecting entire host system.
+However, the process is purely manual and the changes might be applied across all containers affecting the entire host system.
 It is not possible to set the parameters within a non-privileged container.

 With [docker#19265](https://github.com/docker/docker/pull/19265) docker-run as of 1.12.0
-supports setting sysctls during the container creation process.
+supports setting a number of whitelisted sysctls during the container creation process.

-Some examples are:
+Some real-world examples for the use of sysctls:

 - PostgreSQL requires `kernel.shmmax` and `kernel.shmall` (among others) to be set to reasonable high values (compare [PostgresSQL Manual 17.4.1.
 Shared Memory and Semaphores](http://www.postgresql.org/docs/9.1/static/kernel-resources.html)).
   The default of 32 MB for shared memory is not reasonable for a database.
+- RabbitMQ proposes a number of sysctl settings to optimize networking: https://www.rabbitmq.com/networking.html.
 - web applications with many concurrent connections require high values for `net.core.somaxconn`.
 - certain Java applications require "hugepages" support to perform well